gitlabhq/gitlabhq/CONTRIBUTING.md

 Please help other GitLab users when you can.
 The channels people will reach out on can be found on the [getting help page](https://about.gitlab.com/getting-help/).
-Sign up for the mailinglist, answer GitLab questions on StackOverflow or respond in the IRC channel.
+Sign up for the mailing list, answer GitLab questions on StackOverflow or respond in the IRC channel.
 You can also sign up on [CodeTriage](http://www.codetriage.com/gitlabhq/gitlabhq) to help with one issue every day.

 ## I want to contribute!